The computational landscape of general physical theories: Results

-We elaborate on the above summary as follows.
-Laboratory devices can be classified into \emph{preparations}, which have no input ports, \emph{transformations}, which have both input and output ports, and \emph{measurements}, which have no output ports.
-Informally, each use of a preparation device outputs a ``physical system'' in some particular \emph{state}, determined by the variety of device used.
-After a given system is prepared in some state, it can pass through a transformation device which can alter the system and its state, in a possibly non-deterministic manner which is indicated by the classical pointer of the transformation.
-Finally, the system can enter a measurement device, on which the final resting place of the classical pointer denotes the measurement outcome.
+Laboratory devices include \emph{preparation devices}, which have no input ports, and \emph{measurement devices}, which have no output ports.
+Each use of a preparation device outputs a physical system in some particular \emph{state}, where the state is determined by the variety of device used and the position attained by the pointer on the device on that run.
+A measurement device can be thought of as implementing a destructive measurement, since no system emerges, with the outcome denoted by the pointer position.
+Each outcome corresponds to an \emph{effect}.
+Given a device with both input and output ports, a system may pass through in such a way that its state is altered.
+The change in the state is non-deterministic in the sense that the change applied is indicated by the position of the pointer.
+When a device has both input and output ports, each pointer position corresponds to a \emph{transformation}.

-By standard operational arguments \cite{Pavia1, Pavia2, Barrett-2007, Hardy-2011}, each system gives rise to a finite dimensional real vector space $\bold{V_A}$ which contains the set of states as a sub\emph{set}.
-Moreover, transformations and single measurement outcomes---called \emph{effects}---act linearly on this vector space \cite{Barrett-2007}.
-Hence each state has a representation as a vector living in this real vector space, each transformation as a matrix acting on this vector space, and each effect as a vector in the dual space \cite{Pavia1, Pavia2}.

-We denote by $|s)_A$ the vector corresponding to a state of system $A$.
-Passing a system through a transformation device results in an output state $|s')_B$, related to the input state via $|s')_B=T^A_B|s)_A$, where $T^A_B$ is the matrix corresponding to the transformation.
-When a system of type $B$ enters a measurement device, the dual vector representing the effect corresponding to a specific measurement outcome will be denoted $_B(e|$.
-The probability of preparing a system in state $|s)_A$, having transformation $T^A_B$ applied to it, and getting measurement outcome $_B(e|$ on entering a measurement device corresponds to
+For the formal development of operational theories, see for example Refs.~\cite{hardy2001quantum, Barrett-2007, Pavia1, Pavia2, Hardy-2011, de2012deriving, masanes2011derivation, LB-2014}.
+Here, rather than present an axiomatic derivation, we simply summarize the resulting mathematical structure.